-Diuretics (to reduce the edema)
+Diuretics (to reduce the swelling)

 A special diet that restricts salt and has other specifications

 The medications used to treat nephrotic syndrome weaken the immune system so your child should not receive live vaccines.
-If your child has been exposed to chickenpox and has not already had the vaccine, the vaccine may be recommended.
+If your child has been exposed to chickenpox and has not already had the vaccine, the vaccine may be advised.

 What is the long-term outlook for nephrotic syndrome?

 Relapses do occur throughout childhood.
 However, once a child reaches puberty, the disease usually stays in remission (complete or partial absence of symptoms).
-It is uncommon for symptoms to return during adulthood; however, it is possible.
+It is uncommon for symptoms to return during adulthood.
+However, it is possible.